lajbel/lajbel/README.md

 ## ☕ About Me:

-I'm mostly developing open-source tools, games and projects using web technologies.
-Lately on Raspberry PI
+I'm mostly developing open-source tools, games and projects using web technologies